monistowl/planten/docs/architecture.md

 from `/sys/class/net` and `/proc/net` so `/net` becomes another FsServer-backed tree alongside RAMFS and ProcFS. `planten_fs_dev` exposes `/dev/null`, `/dev/zero`, `/dev/random`, and `/dev/console`
-so namespaces can interact with those classic devices via 9P, and `docs/pseudofs-workflow.md` details how to capture and replay traces for these pseudo-filesystems.
+so namespaces can interact with those classic devices via 9P, and `docs/pseudofs-workflow.md` details how to capture and replay traces for these pseudo-filesystems. `planten_fs_srv` mirrors `/srv` by listing service directories and serving a `ctl` file per entry, giving namespaces a consistent service mount path that can point at local or remote servers via the same 9P interface.

 ## Userspace and tooling